Peking Duck: A Royal Dish Journey

 The Perfect Preparation

 Creating authentic Peking Duck requires days of preparation.
-The duck is inflated with air to separate the skin from the fat, glazed with maltose, and left to dry.
-When roasted, the skin becomes impossibly crispy while the meat remains succulent.
+The duck is inflated with air to separate the skin from the fat, glazed with maltose, and left to dry in a cool, ventilated space for 24 to 48 hours.
+This drying process is essential — it draws moisture from the skin, ensuring it becomes impossibly crispy when roasted.
+The duck is then hung inside a wood-fired oven, where fruitwood smoke adds a subtle sweetness to the lacquered skin.

 The Art of Carving

 A master carver can produce over 120 paper-thin slices from a single duck.
-Each piece should include both meat and crispy skin.
-At Ming Restaurant, we carve tableside, ensuring every slice is perfectly presented.
+Each piece should include both meat and crispy skin, arranged on the plate with precision.
+The carving itself is a performance — at traditional restaurants, the chef carves tableside with theatrical skill.
+At Hong Kong Palace in Falls Church, we honor this tradition, ensuring every slice is perfectly presented.
+View our menu or order online to try it yourself, and consider reserving a table for the full tableside experience.